SOC Reporting Services

 Keeping sensitive client information secure is essential to your reputation and ability to serve clients.
 Today, many clients insist on proof that organizations they work with have adequate controls in place to protect against the threat of a breach.

-To address this, the American Institute of Certified Public Accountants (AICPA) has developed service organization controls (SOC) reports that can demonstrate the control activities that organizations have implemented over the processing of financial transactions or data (SOC 1), or actions that organizations have taken to address the security, availability, processing integrity, confidentiality, and/or privacy concerns clients have related to their data and information (SOC 2).
+To address this, the American Institute of Certified Public Accountants (AICPA) has developed system and organization controls (SOC) reports that can demonstrate the control activities that organizations have implemented over the processing of financial transactions or data (SOC 1), or actions that organizations have taken to address the security, availability, processing integrity, confidentiality, and/or privacy concerns clients have related to their data and information (SOC 2).

 SOC reports communicate to regulators, business partners, and clients that appropriate internal controls have been designed and implemented within your organization.
 By performing SOC engagements, we can assist your team’s efforts to demonstrate your organization’s ability to meet the service requirements of your clients and to address relevant risks in providing the services.